On this page...

 4. Competency-based learning with objectives to ensure training topics are relevant to and useful to the agency’s needs

-If you have additional questions regarding this site, the training schedule, or a specific training content or topic question please Email the CBT Specialist, Barbra Brottman at the training and TA email address: HCBSTTA@hhs.iowa.gov
+For questions about this site, the training schedule, or specific training content, please email CBT Specialist Barbra Brottman at HCBSTTA@hhs.iowa.gov.

 Access CBTs on the Iowa Medicaid Learning Management System (LMS) Training Platform